 She has published on aspects of court dress, Grand Tour portraiture and Welsh Costume, focusing on dress as a cultural marker and indicator of class, gender, national and professional identity.
 Her research interests also include Elizabethan and Stuart clothing and culture, and the links between clothing and the other decorative arts (chiefly furniture).

-Patrick Bade is a Senior Lecturer on Art and Opera at Christie’s Education London.
-He has spoken at and written for the National Gallery, the British Museum, the V&A, the Royal Opera House, the Royal Academy of Art and the London Jewish Cultural Centre, Patrick has also contributed to programs on BBC Radio 3, Radio 4, and Classic FM.
+Patrick Bade was a Senior Lecturer on Art and Opera at Christie's Education London.
+He has spoken at and written for the National Gallery London, the British Museum, the V&A, the Royal Opera House and the Royal Academy of Arts, and has also contributed to programmes on BBC Radio 3, Radio 4 and Classic FM.

-He is the author of several books including Femme Fatale: Images of Evil and Fascinating Women, and Music Wars, as well as monographs in the Reveries series on Degas, Henri de Toulouse-Lautrec, Renoir and others.
+He leads cultural tours to various European cities, including Vienna, and is the author of several books on 19th and 20th century painting and music including Femme Fatale: Images of Evil and Fascinating Women, and Music Wars, as well as monographs in the Reveries series on Degas, Henri de Toulouse-Lautrec, Renoir and others.

 Reviewing Music Wars, Sir David Hare noted that Patrick has ‘A dazzling gift for both hilarious and devastating detail.’